microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/index.md

 For running this lab you will need:

 * An Azure subscription with access to Azure OpenAI.
+This needs to be an **external** subscription.
 * A desktop, laptop, or virtual machine and access to install software on that machine.